anyaevostinar/anyaevostinar.github.io/classes/257-w26/prep-http.md

 To achieve the basic learning objectives, you should read the following:
 * [HTTP](https://www.w3schools.com/tags/ref_httpmethods.asp)
 * [HTML Forms](https://www.w3schools.com/html/html_forms.asp)
-* Use Forms in Flask - my old link is broken, ask Gemini to "walk me through a simple example of using forms with Python flask"
+* [Use Forms in Flask](https://testdriven.io/courses/learn-flask/forms/) - you can skip the `pydantic` side since you'll be doing different server-side validation
 * Optional: [Auto-complete search bar](https://www.geeksforgeeks.org/autocomplete-input-suggestion-using-python-and-flask/) In the past, groups have wanted a searchbar with autocomplete.
 This example shows you how, but does require little Javascript to work.